 Perfect For: Families, locals, and travelers looking for culture near the coast.

-Insider Tip: Stick around for Sunday night’s fireworks—a crowd-pleasing finale!
+Insider Tip: Stick around for Sunday night’s fireworks, a crowd pleasing finale!

 More Info: Dorado Municipality